action.skip

 Configured Speed Mbps - Configured speed of the NAT Gateway, in Megabits per second.

-You can customize the graph by selecting or clearing the check box for metric details to show or hide data.
+You can customize the graph by selecting or clearing the check boxes for In Mbps, Out Mbps, and Configured Speed to show or hide data.

 To zoom to a particular area of the graph, place the mouse pointer over the graph, then click and hold the left mouse button.
 Move the mouse left or right and release the left mouse button to zoom in.
 To return to the default view, double-click the graph.